The China Syndrome poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The China Syndrome against these established plot points, we can identify how James Bridges utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The China Syndrome within the drama genre.

 James Bridges's Structural Approach